Digital-Land-Platform/Digital-Land-Server/README.md

 |                   | attributes/columns |        |      |                  |
 |                   | route_methods    |        |      |                  |
 |                   | test_functions   |        |      |                  |

+#### Important Note:
+**Developers should update the README file with their updates.
+This is to serve as a documentation for each task completed.**

+The documentation should follow the following format:

 ---